awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/examples-scaling-policies.md

-# Example Scaling Policies for the AWS Command Line Interface \(AWS CLI\)<a name="examples-scaling-policies"></a>
+# Example scaling policies for the AWS Command Line Interface \(AWS CLI\)<a name="examples-scaling-policies"></a>

 You can create scaling policies for Amazon EC2 Auto Scaling through the AWS Management Console, AWS CLI, or AWS SDKs\.

 The following examples show how you can create scaling policies with the AWS CLI [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html) command\.
-For introductory exercises for creating scaling policies from the AWS CLI, see [Target Tracking Scaling Policies](as-scaling-target-tracking.md) and [Step and Simple Scaling Policies](as-scaling-simple-step.md)\.
+For introductory exercises for creating scaling policies from the AWS CLI, see [Target tracking scaling policies](as-scaling-target-tracking.md) and [Step and simple scaling policies](as-scaling-simple-step.md)\.

 **Example 1: To apply a target tracking scaling policy with a predefined metric specification**